marekcieslar/clip-clip-app/docs/code-style.md

 ## Guidelines for the Code Generator

 - The code should be written in plain JavaScript.
-- Tailwind CSS should be used as the visual library.
+- SCSS should be used as the visual styling - no library.